Azure/azure-sdk-for-js/sdk/healthinsights/health-insights-cancerprofiling-rest/README.md

     createdDateTime: new Date(2021, 8, 15)
 };

-let doc2 = "Oncology Clinic "
+const doc2 = "Oncology Clinic "
    "20.10.2021"
    "Jane Doe 091175-8967"
    "42-year-old healthy female who works as a nurse in the ER of this hospital. "